ivanhofer/typesafe-i18n/README.md

 `typesafe-i18n` comes with an API that allows other services to read and update translations.
 You can connect other services by using the [`importer`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/importer) and [`exporter`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/exporter) functionality.

+There also exists an official plugin for [Inlang](https://inlang.com/).
+It allows you to use `typesafe-i18n` together with the tooling Inlang provides.
+You can find it [here](https://github.com/ivanhofer/inlang-plugin-typesafe-i18n).

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->